 Savannah’s storied past and stunning architecture are reasons enough to visit Georgia’s celebrated river city.
-But it is Savannah’s breathtaking natural beauty – the moss-draped live oaks, the magnificent magnolia trees, and the brightly colored blooming azaleas – that take one’s breath away.
+But it is Savannah’s breathtaking natural beauty – the moss-draped live oaks, the Little Gem Southern Magnolia tree, and the brightly colored blooming azaleas – that take one’s breath away.

 This sultry Grand Dame of the South captures your heart at first glance.

 Founded in 1733, Savannah has the noted distinction of being America’s first planned city.
 A grid system design winningly incorporates open public squares to create a strong sense of community adding to Savannah’s small town southern charm.
 It is not hard to imagine life as it was 100 years ago with neighbors strolling through the garden parks engaged in friendly conversation sharing the news of the day.

 Today, Savannah continues its legacy as an urban oasis and pedestrian-friendly city encouraging residents and visitors alike to enjoy and explore its unique treasures and traditions.

 The Azalea Inn and Gardens, a quaint bed and breakfast, makes the perfect home base for a memorable Savannah escape.
 Nestled in a quiet historic neighborhood a few blocks from Forsyth Park, the Inn is a restful haven oozing with Southern hospitality.